(1) Adoption of model rules of procedure. Full adjudications are governed by the Administrative Procedure Act, RCW

 10-08-120.
 In determining whether to issue, quash, or modify a subpoena, the presiding officer must give due consideration to state and federal legal requirements including, but not limited to, Title IX, its implementing regulations, and guidance issued by the federal Office for Civil Rights.
 The party requesting the subpoena has the burden of showing that a subpoena is necessary for full disclosure of all the relevant facts and issues.

-(6) Discovery.
-Depositions, interrogatories, and physical or medical examinations of parties are not permitted in adjudications of student conduct matters.
+(5) Discovery.
+Depositions and interrogatories are not permitted in adjudications of student conduct matters.
 Other forms of discovery may be permitted at the discretion of the presiding officer; however, discovery should be limited to help ensure the prompt completion of the adjudication process.

-(8) Decision requirements.
-Decisions regarding responsibility and sanctions are made by a majority of the conduct board hearing the matter.
+(7) Decision requirements.
+Decisions regarding responsibility and sanctions are made by the presiding officer.

-(9) Notice of decision and right to appeal.
-Within 10 calendar days of the completion of the hearing, the conduct board must issue a decision simultaneously to all parties, which is the initial order of the university and must contain the following:
+(8) Notice of decision and right to appeal.
+Within 10 calendar days of the completion of the hearing, the presiding officer must issue the initial order simultaneously to all parties, unless the presiding officer notifies the parties in writing that additional time (up to 30 calendar days) is needed.
+The initial order of the university must contain the following:

 (a) Description of the allegations that initiated the community standards process;

-(b) Description of procedural steps taken from the receipt of the formal complaint up to and including the university conduct board hearing;
+(b) Description of procedural steps taken from the receipt of the formal complaint up to and including the outcome of the full adjudicative proceeding;

 (c) Appropriately numbered findings of fact and conclusions;